munzir/18c-ParameterConvergence/README.md

 ## train\_beta.cpp
 Converges to a set of parameters for the robot and outputs:
 - phi matrix
-- parameter vectors (beta) every update
+- parameter vectors (for each initial beta) every update
-- x center of mass estimation as it updates
+- x center of mass estimation for each initial beta as it updates
 - filtered poses (the poses actually used to learn)

 ### Dependencies